andyrobinson/ard-nav/README.md

 * Logging stopped after 10 mins of second run - will add capacitor to try and remove spikes, but need to monitor

 ## Planned development
+Need to think about how to handle at sea restarts, which will be inevitable
+- should we preserve state on the SD card?
+  SD card reading is pretty crude, so would need to read until the end-of-line The issues are
+  - How to reset the state at a legitimate restart - does this mean doing something to the SD card which will be very inconvenient in the field
+  - fallback if the SD card is not available - a restart with a failed card should not be catastrophic
+  - How to manage the periodical sending of satellite information with a failed SD card and possible frequent restarts - probably the only thing we should rely on is the GPS clock, and perhaps not even this.
+We need some system that guarantees we communicate, but not too often as this will drain the battery

+- need to calculate the next nearest waypoint, not start from the beginning again every time!
+This is not as simple as the nearest in distance, we also need to think about the bearings of the nearest waypoint and the one after that.

+## Future checks
 1. Should introduce a deliberate memory leak to check that the memory measure works
-2. It would be good to use the analog inputs to measure the battery voltage.
-Note that once we have a proper power supply this will require a connection directly from the battery
-3. In the final attempt we need to disable self test (probably completely), to take account of the fact that the system may restart during navigation.
-Also the navigation needs to identify the nearest waypoint when it starts, and determine if it has passed this waypoint before selecting a waypoint to navigate towards.
-4. Compass is highly influenced by electric motors - need to check in-situ and potentially isolate - much better outdoors, still perhaps 5 degrees out in the box, so we need to check in the boat
-5. Need some kind of integration testing
+2. Need some kind of integration testing
-6. We need follow-on code for failed sensors - wind direction (can we find out by steering?), compass (use GPS), gps (use dead reckoning).
+3. We need follow-on code for failed sensors - wind direction (can we find out by steering?), compass (use GPS), gps (use dead reckoning).
 Maybe ultimately we need more than one sensor.
-7. Note that when the input voltage falls below 6v that spikes caused by servo operation cause the Arduino to crash - this may have happened during recent OTW testing.
+4. Note that when the input voltage falls below 6v that spikes caused by servo operation cause the Arduino to crash - this may have happened during recent OTW testing.
 We need to ensure that the Arduino power supply is protected, and there is a fall-back reset.
 Ideally when the batteries get low we shut down until they regain some charge (I guess this could be never ...).
 There are voltage regulators that will ensure a stable voltage for as long as possible.
-8. Don't forget fallback (watchdog) timer which reboots the arduino after a period of inactivity (aka crash)
+5. Don't forget fallback (watchdog) timer which reboots the arduino after a period of inactivity (aka crash)
-9. Need to review all limits (e.g. max steer time) before attempting longer journeys
+6. Need to review all limits (e.g. max steer time) before attempting longer journeys
-10. Consider between navigation checks:
-- To abandon a tack, or start tacking if wind requires it
-11. Other checks to Consider
+7. Other checks to Consider
 - in irons
 - becalmed (ensure preservation of battery)
 - in a storm (ditto)

 ## Done (for reference)

+-  In the final attempt we need to disable self test (probably completely), to take account of the fact that the system may restart during navigation.
+Also the navigation needs to identify the nearest waypoint when it starts, and determine if it has passed this waypoint before selecting a waypoint to navigate towards.
+- To abandon a tack, or start tacking if wind requires it
+- Compass is highly influenced by electric motors - need to check in-situ and potentially isolate - much better outdoors, still perhaps 5 degrees out in the box, so we need to check in the boat
+- It would be good to use the analog inputs to measure the battery voltage.
+Note that once we have a proper power supply this will require a connection directly from the battery
 - Logging now includes memory
 - Need better indication from selftest that everything is well, so that we can be sure that nav has started when we no longer have the display
 - Rewrite functions which return structs to using pointer arguments, for efficiency and